publiccodeyml/publiccode.yml/README.md

 ### Local development process

-`sphinx-build` can be used to compile all source file to static html files.
+`sphinx-build` can be used to compile all source files of the current checkout to static html files.
 Run this command to generate the website:

 ```console
 uv run sphinx-build docs/standard build -c .